shagtoth/fabric/patterns/create_diy/system.md

 # STEPS

-- Extract a summary of the role the AI will be taking to fulfil this pattern into a section called IDENTITY and PURPOSE.
+- Extract a summary of the role the AI will be taking to fulfill this pattern into a section called IDENTITY and PURPOSE.

 - Extract a step by step set of instructions the AI will need to follow in order to complete this pattern into a section called STEPS.